When is Resident Evil 3 Remake released? What’s it about? Is there a trailer? - TheNewsTrace

 What is Resident Evil 3 Remake about?

-Resident Evil 3 sees a horrible outbreak of t-virus ravaging every thing round it.

-The story sees the debut of nemesis, the humanoid bio weapon that turned one of many greatest stars of the unique sequence.
+The story sees the debut of nemesis, the humanoid bio weapon that grew to become one of many largest stars of the unique collection.
 Armed with high-tech weaponry, nemesis will destroy something that comes into its path as it hunts S.T.A.R.S.
 Member Jill Valentine.

-The sport is set earlier than, throughout and within the aftermath of the occasions of the harrowing Resident Evil 2 and requires fight acumen and the flexibility to unravel issues rapidly as the ultimate chapter of Racoon Metropolis’s collapse play out on display screen.

-As with the unique sport, this is an intense and thrilling journey that sees you combating by way of a zombified metropolis, with surprising twists and turns at each nook.
+As with the unique sport, this is an intense and thrilling journey that sees you combating by means of a zombified metropolis, with sudden twists and turns at each nook.

 Is there a trailer?